Code-Institute-Submissions/ci_ms1_portfolio/README.md

 The styles.css was validated by [jigsaw validator](https://jigsaw.w3.org/css-validator/validator) and passed without errors.

 ### Manual testing
+The Browsers Chrome(v86.0.4240.198) and Firefox (v82.0.3) were used for testing.

-#### Firefox, deployed page
+The deployed version of the page was tested.

+* All html were examined in small mode (280px, 320px width), at major Bootstrap breakpoint (575, 576; 767, 768; 991, 992; 1199, 1200px) and up to 3000px (as representation for high res displays - 4k, 5k).
+    * A unnecessary min-width was removed.
+    * max-width of body and navbar was set, to prevent hero-image and navbar to stay left aligned on high-res, while content is centered.

-* All html were examined in small mode (340px width) and at major breakpoint (575, 576px).
-A previously, just sometimes observed bug of the "burger-button" moving to the left side of the screen and the media-query being ignored (Browser and machine independent, but not every-time reproducible) seems to be fixed.
+* A previously, just sometimes observed bug of the "burger-button" moving to the left side of the screen and the media-query being ignored (Browser and machine independent, but not every-time reproducible) seems to be fixed.
 I have worked on the media queries and afterwards the bug did not appear again.
 For documentation I add the screenshots of the bug observed here.
 ![574px](/readme_assets/574px.jpg)
 ![575px](/readme_assets/575px.jpg)
 ![576px](/readme_assets/576px.jpg)